jvalue/jayvee/rfc/0002-gtfs-extension.md

 Potentially, we need in future an optional-mechanism for whole layouts (not just columns) as well, since also some gtfs-dimensions are optional/conditional required.
 This is not part of this RFC right now, as my [.jv-file](0002-gtfs.jv) just consists of required dimensions.
 Could be extended later...

 ### 4.2) Layouts
 As we want to process a zip-file containing multiple csv-files, we also need a mechanism to map csv-files to layouts.
 In my [.jv-file](0002-gtfs.jv), every layout gets defined as usual (header, column, datatypes --> please have look at chapter 4.1).
 Multiple layouts get then wrapped in a new grammar-feature, which maps csv-filenames to layouts.
-This layouts-artefact gets referenced by SQLiteTablesLoader and LayoutsValidator, too.
+This layouts-artefact gets referenced by `SQLiteTablesLoader` and `LayoutsValidator`, too.
 ```
 layouts gtfsLayouts {
     "agency": agencyLayout;